foxdog05000/serina/README.md

 Running `grunt test` will run the unit tests with karma.

 ## Build app and API on Electron app (Win32 : ready / Linux : ready)
-Run `grunt package` for building electron app via grunt-electron-packager.
+Run `grunt package` for building (linux and win32) electron app via grunt-electron-packager.
+_Run grunt package:linux or grunt package:win32 to build a specific version_